Independent, not affiliated with Anthropic

 Know when Claude's usage limits change.

 The 5-hour window, the weekly cap, the surprise flushes and the boosts that quietly expire.
-Reset Radar keeps the whole picture in one place and tells you the moment anything moves.
+Reset Radar keeps the whole picture in one place and tells you the moment anything moves, so the plan you pay for is the plan you actually use.

 Free, with RSS and JSON feeds.
 Privacy